What is PRP?

 2. The separation of the blood allows for easy extraction of the platelet-rich plasma, which is the part of the blood containing hundreds of proteins that are vital to the healing process.

 3. After the plate-rich plasma is drawn from the vial, one of our physicians injects the PRP into the area that has been causing issues.
+The proteins in the PRP stimulate the immune system to heal itself.

 4. The proteins in the PRP start to repair damaged tissue and stimulate regrowth in the traumatized area.